JoseRoca/WinFBX/docs/RichEdit/CTextRange2 Class.md

 Sets or inserts the properties of an inline object for a degenerate range.

 ```
-FUNCTION CTextRange2.SetInlineObject (BYVAL nType AS Long, BYVAL Align AS LONG, BYVAL Char AS LONG, _
+FUNCTION SetInlineObject (BYVAL nType AS Long, BYVAL Align AS LONG, BYVAL Char AS LONG, _
 BYVAL Char1 AS LONG, BYVAL Char2 AS LONG, BYVAL Count AS LONG, BYVAL TeXStyle AS LONG, BYVAL cCol AS LONG) AS HRESULT
    this.SetResult(m_pTextRange2->lpvtbl->SetInlineObject(m_pTextRange2, nType, Align, Char, Char1, Char2, Count, TeXStyle, cCol))
    RETURN m_Result